srexrg/lc_bot/readme.md

 A Discord bot that provides various LeetCode functionalities, including fetching random problems, daily challenges, user statistics,AI Hints and more.

+## Bot Usage and Reach

+The bot is currently active and being utilized across more than 30 servers.

 ## Features

 - **Random LeetCode Problem**: Fetch a random LeetCode problem by difficulty.